RepliKode/Youtube-Video-Looper/README.md

    - Save the script.

 5. **Enjoy Looping:**
-   - Visit a YouTube video page, and the loop button will appear.
-Click to define or reset the loop.
+   - Visit a YouTube video page, and the loop button will appear on the top right corner of the YouTube page.
+Click it to define or reset the loop.

 ## Usage